grantwinney/blog/content/posts/5-things-you-can-do-with-a-locally-cloned-github-wiki/index.md

   it deserves - it's sorely lacking in features.
 But did you know it's a separate repo that you can clone and manipulate locally?
 tags:
-- Git
+- git
-- GitHub
+- github
-- Tools of the Trade
+- tools-of-the-trade
 title: 5 Things You Can Do With a Locally Cloned GitHub Wiki
 ---
 For software developers, GitHub is a useful (possibly even indispensible) tool.
 We use it for our personal projects, finding new libraries to use, and collaborating as a team.
 There’s a feature of every GitHub repo that I hear little about and rarely think about – the wiki.